Let’s join the Classic car club in Israel – The Five Club – exhibition at Tel Afek (Antipatris), Yarkon National Park.

 Classic Car Club in Israel (Five Club)

 Classic and collectible cars club in Israel is called: Five Club (official site).
-Five Club was created in 1985 and its purpose is to promote the conservation of classic cars and create a club for the drivers (which will enable data exchange via meetings and activities).
+Five Club was created in 1985, and its purpose is to promote the conservation of classic cars and make a club for the drivers (which will enable data exchange via meetings and activities).

-Last Saturday they met at Yarkon Springs National Park to show their cars and to give prizes for the best restoration and best conservation.
+Last Saturday, they met at Yarkon National Park to show their cars and give prizes for the best restoration and conservation.

-I overheard the owner saying that he sold his Lexus and bought this Pontiac Bonneville.
+I overheard the owner saying he sold his Lexus and bought this Pontiac Bonneville.

-As I mentioned before the event took place at Yarkon Springs National Park (official site).
-This is the view of the lake and The Ottoman Fortress, Tel Afek, on the other side:
+As I mentioned before, the event took place at Yarkon National Park.
+That is the view of the lake and The Ottoman Fortress, Tel Afek, on the other side:

-That cutoff used to be horizontal all the way across the top of the beam.
-But in 1952 European manufacturers altered the shape of the cutoff to extend the low beams’ distance reach.
-The cutoff stayed horizontal on the side of the beam facing oncoming traffic, but the cutoff on the curbside of the beam was angled or stepped upwards to throw light well down the road, illuminating road signs and pedestrians without glaring oncoming drivers.
+That cutoff used to be horizontal across the top of the beam.
+But in 1952, European manufacturers altered the cutoff shape to extend the low beams’ distance reach.
+The cutoff stayed horizontal on the side of the beam facing oncoming traffic.
+Still, the cutoff on the curbside of the beam was angled or stepped upwards to throw lightwell down the road, illuminating road signs and pedestrians without glaring oncoming drivers.
 In addition to keeping glare to a rigidly controlled low level, the cutoff allows the headlights to be accurately aimed visually.
 The beams can be shone at a wall and set to the correct vertical and horizontal angles by judging the height of the cutoff and placement of the upstep.
-Traditional American beams don’t have a cutoff, so they can’t be aimed properly without the use of special aiming machinery.
+Traditional American beams don’t have a cutoff, so they can’t be aimed properly without special aiming machinery.

-If you take a closer look at the lights of Cadillac Eldorado than you can see that one of the lights has two curves that go away from each other as they go to the right.
-It is because in Israel the European standard is used and we drive on the right-hand side.
-These two curved shapes on the right side beam so that it will illuminate not only the road but the signs and the pedestrians as well.
+When you take a closer look at the lights of the Cadillac Eldorado, you can see that one of the lights has two curves that go away from each other as they go to the right.
+The European standard is used in Israel, and we drive on the right-hand side.
+These two curved shapes on the right side beam will illuminate the road, the signs, and the pedestrians.

-Though I show photos of only cars, there were also two buses and some motorcycles.
+Though I showed photos of only cars, there were also two buses and some motorcycles.
 All the exhibits arrived at the show by themselves.
 And you can find signs of modernization in some of the cars.
-For example, if you look closer than on the dashboard’s far right side of this Mercedes Benz than you will find a mp3/disk player:
+For example, if you look closer than on the dashboard’s far right side of this Mercedes Benz, then you will find an mp3/disk player:

 Citroen Traction Avant had several revolutionary features that are still in use today.
 The best known is front-wheel drive.
-Yep, it’s the first mass production car to have front-wheel drive.
+Yep, it is the first mass-production car to have front-wheel drive.

-The rear seats are opened at the picture above, can be closed in the same manner as a trunk.
+The rear seats are opened in the picture above and can be closed in the same manner as a trunk.
 And as you can see, there are also no backdoors.

 Only 877 MG YT cars were produced.
 The production was stopped in 1950 since it was not the success that MG had hoped for.
 Other British manufacturers were also having problems selling open-tourer versions of their saloons.

-This unique form reminds me of a saying of a car expert I once heard.
-He said that in the past you could know the car manufacturer from a distance.
-Today you cannot since most car models look similarly.
-And indeed you can see that most car firms copy designs from each other.
+This unique form reminds me of a saying by a car expert I once heard.
+He said that you could know the car manufacturer from a distance in the past.
+Today you cannot since most car models look similar.
+And indeed, you can see that most car firms copy designs from each other.